jawngee/knowledge-base/README.md

 This is the knowledge base app being used on [Media Cloud Support](https://kb.mediacloud.press/).

-I built this in a couple of days out of frustration with the various feature starved help desk knowledge bases that we tested from a large number of help desk services.
+I built this in a couple of days out of frustration with the various feature starved knowledge bases that we tested from a large number of help desk services.
 Frankly, after going through that process I'm kind of stunned how much they charge for such poor offerings.

 This is a WordPress app, built using Bedrock/Trellis and the [Stem Application Framework](https://github.com/stem-press/stem).